Who can volunteer?

 If you’ve ever wondered about the value of supporting CMHA, consider these facts:

-- One in five people will experience a mental health problem during their lifetime.
+- One in five people will experience a mental health problem in any given year.

 - One in eight Canadians will have a condition serious enough to receive hospital care.